 Milk Supply Tea

 I love herbal teas, so it was easy for me to switch one or two cups a day to Mothers Milk Tea.
-This organic tea has a really nice favor (I added lemon to mine), kind of like black licorice.
+This organic tea has a really nice flavor (I added lemon to mine), kind of like black licorice.
 Some of my friends would add honey to theirs to sweeten it.

 There are a few different brands of milk supply herbal teas.
 I recommend Traditional Medicine’s Mothers Milk Tea because it’s organic, affordable, and easy to get (although I bought mine in bulk from Amazon to make it even cheaper!).